Frequently Asked Questions: |

 Who can run and teach courses?

-The course director must have attended a BASIC instructor course and we prefer it if most of the instructors have also attended a course.
+The course director must be an Intensive Care specialist and must have attended a BASIC instructor course.
+We prefer it if most of the instructors have also attended a course.
 At least 50% of the instructors on any given course must be Intensive Care specialists (however that is defined in your country).

 What topics are covered?